Wealth Tax: What Is It?

 Here is a non-exhaustive list of the various items subject to wealth tax, and which must therefore appear in the tax return.
 These may vary from canton to canton.

-Real estate properties : This concerns all types of buildings.
+- Real estate : All types of building.

 It should also be noted that real estate owned abroad does not influence the tax rate, although it must be declared.

-Please check, however, that the country where you own your property does not have a double taxation agreement with Switzerland.
-The neighbouring country of France, for example, has a double taxation agreement with Switzerland.
+However, please check that the country where you own your property has a double taxation agreement with Switzerland.
+France, for example, has a double taxation agreement with Switzerland.

-Financial instruments This category includes items such as shares in a public limited companybonds, stocks, and shares in companies or associations.
+- Financial instruments : Included in this category are items such as shares in a public limited company, bonds, securities and interests in companies, societies or associations.

-Cash and bank deposits This is anything that represents a sum of money.
+- Cash and bank deposits : This refers to any security representing a sum of money.
 Examples include cash, bank deposits and current account balances.

-Jewelry and silverware These are included in this category only if their value exceeds CHF 2,000.
+- Jewelry and silverware : The latter are included in this category only if their value exceeds CHF 2,000.

 Non-Taxable Wealth

-Retirement savings (LPP): This is the capital paid as part of savings for occupational pension provision (BVG).
+- Retirement savings (LPP) : The capital paid in for occupational pension savings (BVG).

 Estimation of Items Subject to Wealth Tax